Skip to content

 Sanitary Surveys

 Sanitary surveys are required as part of the Safe Drinking Water Act.
-In order to stay in compliance, systems must complete surveys on time and correct any deficiencies.
-Please review the monitoring summary to confirm when the next survey is due and what deficiencies remain unaddressed.
+To stay in compliance, your systems must complete surveys on time and correct any deficiencies.
+Please review the monitoring summary to confirm when your next survey is due and what deficiencies remain unaddressed.
 Significant Deficiencies that need to be fixed according to the DW Program’s records are listed under the Compliance Schedules section.
-Remember to send documentation of how and when deficiencies have been fixed to the Drinking Water Program.
-If you would like to schedule a survey with the DW Program please contact the DW Program’s Sanitary Survey Section staff at DEC.sanitarysurveys@alaska.gov.
+Remember to send your EPS documentation of how and when deficiencies have been fixed.
+If you would like to schedule a survey with the DW Program, please contact the DW Program’s Sanitary Survey Section staff, at 907-376-1873 or DEC.sanitarysurveys@alaska.gov

 General Compliance Reminders